dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 #### Filter a data element option

 To add a filter to a data element, select the data element either before or after it has been added.
-Select signs/symptoms present.
+Select other signs/symptoms present.

 ![add_filter](resources/images/linelist/add_filternew.png)